 The AJS MotoTrials Club Calendar

-The 2020 Calendar is now available.
+The 2021 Calendar is currently being finalised.
 Please click the image below.
 Volunteers to lay out the events and provide the required officials are being sought – feel free to volunteer.
-The calendar has been planned between the two Trials clubs to avoid clashes and giving many different events to ride during the year starting in February, in between cleaning, maintenance, and care for the bike(s) in the garage/shed.
+The calendar has been planned between the two Trials clubs to avoid clashes and giving many different events to ride during the year starting in February – in between cleaning, maintenance, and care for the bike(s) in the garage/shed.